cloudpilot-emu/cloudpilot-emu.github.io/README.md

 and supports PalmOS up to version 4.x.
 Cloudpilot is based on the original POSE emulator.
 Currrently, the following devices are supported:

+-   Pilot, Palm Pilot
+-   Palm III
--   Palm IIIcc
+-   Palm IIIxe, Palm IIIx, Palm IIIe
--   Palm V
+-   Palm Vx, Palm V
+-   Palm VII
--   Palm m515
+-   Palm m500, Palm m505, Palm m515
--   Palm m130
+-   Palm m100, Palm m105, Palm m125, Palm m130
 -   Tungsten W (silkscreen version)

 Cloudpilot can be run as a web page or as a mobile app on phones and tables.
 The